AudioBible/AudioBible/README.md

 1. Pray and watch the videos

+    MT 6:9 After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.

+    MT 6:10 Thy kingdom come, Thy will be done in earth, as it is in heaven.

+    MT 6:11 Give us this day our daily bread.

+    MT 6:12 And forgive us our debts, as we forgive our debtors.

+    MT 6:13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
+Amen.

 2. Print the "youtube search flat earth" flier and give it out to people or put it on their cars in parking lots

 ![youtube-search-flat-earth-letter](youtube-search-flat-earth-letter.jpg)